What can you do to help?

 • Your message.
 You can also include any relevant attachments, such as photos, documents, or other supporting materials that illustrate your point or request.
 If you’re requesting something from the city, be sure to ask for a specific response or next steps.

-Send to both the City Council and the City Clerk at and
+Send to both the City Council, City Manager and the City Clerk at , , and

 Verbal Comment

-The City Council and Planning Commission hold regular meetings, primarily on on Tuesdays and Thursdays.
+The City Council and Planning Commission hold regular meetings, primarily on Tuesdays and Thursdays.
 Coming to the meeting, even if just to show support for a cause, is a great way to get involved.
 The Schedule of Meetings is on the city's website.
+There is a sign-up sheet as you enter the meeting room, and you have three minutes to make your comment.
+Be sure to say that your comment is for the Draft SEIS for the Town Center.

 How to Prepare for an Email